tiagofreire-pt/rpi_uputronics_stratum1_chrony/README.md

 clientloglimit 10000000

 # This directive enables kernel synchronisation (every 11 minutes) of the
 # real-time clock.
-Note that it can’t be used along with the 'rtcfile' directive.
+Note that it can’t be used along with the `rtcfile` directive.
 rtcsync

 # Step the system clock instead of slewing it if the adjustment is larger than